exait-workshop/exait-workshop.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Workshop at the International Conference on Machine Learning, <a href="https://icml.cc/virtual/2024/workshop/29964">Saturday, the 19 of July 2025</a>.
+subtitle: Workshop at the International Conference on Machine Learning, <a href="https://icml.cc/virtual/2025/workshop/39958">Saturday, the 19 of July 2025</a>.
 Vancouver, Canada.

+profile:
+  align: right
+  image: prof_pic.jpg
+  image_circular: false # crops the image to make it circular

 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page